ca057/dolly-the-page/README.md

     dolly-the-page

 Currently only `ionicons` are supported.
-When you get ask for the icon name, use the full name as they are defined on their [homepage](https://ionicons.com/).
+When you get asked for the icon name, use the full name as they are defined on their [homepage](https://ionicons.com/).

 You can also define a config-file in the `yml`-format: